hhoke/blog/the_NRG_way.md

 # The Embedded IT Diaries: Family Counseling

 I have spent the last five years or so in embedded IT, serving as professional \(couples therapist / child of the divorced parents that are Central IT and the rest of the organization\).
-I have seen both remarkably functional and remarkably dysfunctional interactions between IT people and researchers.
+I have seen both remarkably functional and remarkably dysfunctional interactions between IT people and the researchers I was embedded with.

 To clarify, this is NOT about direct customer support, or working in a call center.
 That is a whole different ballgame.
-This is about embedded IT groups that service the core technology that keeps the broader organization running.
+This is about IT groups that service the core technology that keeps the broader organization running.

 I learned a lot about how people from these different groups, with different skillsets, norms, and goals, can work together more productively.
 Especially at my last workplace, the Harvard NRG, we had a lot of norms which really helped to keep things functional.